A strut that holds the tail (Vane) to the wind generator frame.Search the Web for Tail Boom

 Thermal lag describes a material's thermal mass in terms of time.
 A material with high thermal mass (high heat capacity and low conductivity) will have a high thermal lag.
 In effect the addition of (or removal of) energy from one side of the mass 'lags' with respect to the other side.

 Thermal Performance refers to how well a structure responds to changes in external temperature during the daily and seasonal cycles.
+Typically this is in relation to the thermal conductivity of materials or the assemblies of materials.

-Basically you want a property to maintain a steady comfortable temperature inside whilst incurring as little energy costs as possible; this is often best achieved by first improving the thermal performance of the property by providing high levels of insulation (high R-Value, low U-Value) on all surfaces and adopting passive solar techniques.
+You want a property to maintain a steady comfortable temperature inside whilst incurring as little energy costs as possible; this is often best achieved by first improving the thermal performance of the property by providing high levels of insulation (high R-Value, low U-Value) on all surfaces and adopting passive solar techniques.

 Also by increasing the temperature of water that is normally cold it can increase the likelihood of water born diseases.